 Unfortunately, determining class interdependencies of this nature would require a significant amount of analysis.
 Instead, we use rechipping.
 With rechipping, ChipperJ finds the best variants of all classes, as it normally does, but then it chips them again, starting with the first.
 Chipping continues until no best variant changes, i.e., a fixed point is reached.
 (Rechipping terminates because variants can never increase in size.)
+Figure 11 shows how rechipping works.
+Figure 11(a) shows the original code of two classes.
+Notice that class B makes a call to Ameth inside of class A. Assume that the symptom comes from the printing of the word "symptom" from within Bmeth.
+The first pass of ChipperJ produces the simplified classes in Figure 11(b).
+The symptom does not depend on class A, and yet there are still references to class A after the simplification.
+Using rechipping, the chipper reduces this example to the code in Figure 11(c), in which the body of Ameth is now empty except for the type-appropriate return statement.

-We have experimented with rechipping on the tests in Table 1.
+We have experimented with rechipping on the tests in Table II.
 The successive passes of the chipper are faster than the original pass because a variant is always smaller than the original code from which it is derived, and the chipper only rechips the best variant of a program.
-For the tests in Table 1, rechipping requires from 2-6 passes and 20-400% additional time before converging, and generates roughly 2-3 times more variants.
+For the tests in Table II, rechipping requires from 2-6 passes and 20-400% additional time before converging, and generates roughly 2-3 times more variants.
 The sizes of the best variants are reduced by 10-15% in most cases, although by about 75% in one case (T4).
 As a typical example, rechipping T2 removed declarations for variables that are no longer needed after the initial chipping.
 As the atypical example, rechipping T4, which contained two classes in separate files that are dependent on each other, removed code no longer needed after initial chipping removed the dependency.
 We plan to further explore and evaluate rechipping in future work.

-5.2 Limitations
+5.2.
+Limitations

-5.2.1 Variant Size
+5.2.1.
+Variant size